zoxpx/pxdocs/content/portworx-install-with-kubernetes/shared/4-apply-the-spec.md

 ### Apply the specs

-Apply the generated spec in your cluster.
+Apply the generated specs in your cluster.
 ```text
 kubectl apply -f px-spec.yaml
 ```